 ADB-Georgia Partnership Strategy

 ADB operations in Georgia began in December 2008.
 An interim operational strategy has been guiding ADB's investments in the country until a new CPS is launched.
+The draft CPS for 2014-2018 is in the final stages of preparation with consideration by the ADB Board of Directors expected in the first quarter of 2015.

 Country Operations Business Plans